Scientific Advisory Board

 Ockham Oncology’s internationally acclaimed Scientific Advisory Board sets high clinical standards and advises oncology clients.

-Composed of respected physicians and oncology researchers, Ockham Oncology’s Scientific Advisory Board (SAB) is chaired by Clare Wareing, Ph.D., Chief Scientific Officer of Ockham Oncology.
+Composed of respected physicians and oncology researchers, Ockham Oncology’s Scientific Advisory Board (SAB) is chaired by Clare Wareing, Ph.D., Chief Development Officer of Ockham Oncology.
 The SAB ensures that the extensive clinical expertise of board members is shared during pre-clinical and clinical trial planning.

 By engaging experts to assist with and review research, Ockham Oncology reinforces its commitment to oncology drug development and reaffirms its mission to provide superlative clinical support in developing new cancer treatments.